patnr/PyJoule/README.md

 4. **Problem parameters (generality):** Each problem may have its own parameters, which can differ between methods.
 5. **Random seed (reliability):** Results should be averaged over multiple random seeds to ensure reliability.

-This leads to a great number of experiments to be run and results to be processed.
+This leads to a great number of experiments to be run and results to be processed, with the complication that many parameters only apply for some methods/experiments.
 As mentioned [here](https://www.youtube.com/watch?v=EeqhOSvNX-A)
 hand crafted solutions are error prone, and often an after-thought.